Links on Android Authority may earn us a commission. Learn more.

 TV screen sizes

 You can also use a tape measure to gauge a screen’s height and width, which are always smaller than the diagonal.
-Nearly all smart TVs have a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
+Nearly all smart TVs use a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
 There have been a few attempts to sell TVs with a 21:9 ratio, but they’ve been discontinued due to low sales.
-Some large PC monitors support 21:9, primarily for gaming and productivity.
+Some large PC monitors support 21:9, primarily for immersive gaming and improved productivity.

 TV frame sizes